+In this article I am discussing that insufficient vitamin D3 is linked to pancreatic cancer.
 Studies have shown that with higher latitude there is a decreased blood level of vitamin D3, which is associated with a much higher rate of pancreatic cancer.
 A group of researchers under Cedric F. Garland from the University of California San Diego used 2008 data from 107 countries and determined a cloud-adjusted ultraviolet B (UVB) exposure and related this to the incidence of pancreatic cancer.
-Residents in countries with low UVB exposure were found to have cancer of the pancreas rates that were six times greater when compared to countries with high UVB exposure rates.
-This was after adjustments were made for other risk factors like smoking, obesity and alcohol consumption.
+Residents in countries with low UVB exposure had cancer of the pancreas rates that were six times greater in comparison to countries with high UVB exposure rates.
+Researchers made adjustments for other risk factors like smoking, obesity and alcohol consumption.

 This leaves the question whether the pancreatic cancer rate would go down, if people with low vitamin D3 levels were taking in vitamin D3 supplements.
 Studies have shown that in fact oral supplementation with vitamin D3 reduces rates of pancreatic cancer with the rates of cancer being lower, the higher the supplementation with vitamin D3 is.

-Vitamin D3 has been shown in other publications to have a beneficial broad-spectrum effect against the development of many cancers.
-It is one of the supplements that should be considered essential for health and longevity.
+Researchers showed in other studies that vitamin D3 has a beneficial broad-spectrum effect against the development of many cancers.
+It is one of the supplements that many physicians consider essential for health and longevity.

 More info on vitamin D3: http://www.askdrray.com/the-super-powers-of-vitamin-d/